bmichalski/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 ^^^^^^^^

 Doctrine has integrated support for automatic optimistic locking via a version field.
-In this approach any document that should be protected against concurrent modifications during long-running business transactions gets a version field that is either a simple number (mapping type: ``int``) or a date (mapping type:
+Any document that should be protected against concurrent modifications during long-running business transactions gets a version field that is either a simple number (mapping type: ``int``) or a date (mapping type:
 ``date``).
-When changes to such a document are persisted at the end of a long-running conversation, the version of the document is added to the query.
-If no document has been updated, a ``LockException`` is thrown, indicating that the document has been modified by someone else already.
+When changes are persisted at the end of a long-running conversation, the version of the document is added to the query.
+If no document has been updated, a ``LockException`` is thrown, indicating that the document has already been modified.

 Document configuration
 ^^^^^^^^^^^^^^^^^^^^^^

 You designate a version field in a document as follows.
-In this example we'll use an integer.
+In this example we'll use an integer (``int`` type).

 .. configuration-block::